BAVDE1/base-pygame-project/README.md

-# base-pygame-project
+# Base pygame project
-A solid base to help kickstart pygame projects
+A semi-solid base I use to help kickstart pygame projects